The Only Show in Town

 They were still very young.
 The letter was for the people they would become.
 It addressed a future I could imagine, speaking to them as if they were sitting right beside me in an ever-present now.

 I was trying to explain happiness, but I couldn’t.
-I sidestepped the problem instead, turning to unhappiness to see things from another side.
+I sidestepped it entirely, turning to unhappiness instead.

 The letter read: